Mekdes-A/snake-game/README.md

-a simple snake game built using html, css and js.
+A simple snake game built using html, css and js.